bbhaduri/diffilqrax-m1arm/doc/source/userguide/getting_started.rst

     opt_xs, opt_us, opt_adjoints = lqr.solve(lqr_params)

 To use the differentiable solver, import :code:`diff_lqr` instead of :code:`lqr`.
-To see the different available solvers, refer to the :ref:`design principles <design_principles>`.
+To see the different available solvers, refer to the :doc:`design_principles`.

 .. code-block:: Python